The GEO Plenary

 The GEO Members elect four Members to serve as Co-Chairs.
 They preside over both the Plenary and the Executive Committee.
 The current Co-Chairs are represented by the following individuals:

-- Robert-Jan Smits, Director-General, Directorate-General for Research and Innovation (European Commission)
+- Robert-Jan Smits, Director-General, Directorate-General for Research and Innovation (EC) (European Commission)

-- Philemon Mjwara, Director-General, Department of Science and Technology (South Africa)
+- Mmboneni Muofhe, Deputy Director General, Department of Science and Technology (DST) (South Africa)

-- Stephen Volz, Assistant Administrator, National Oceanic and Atmospheric Administration (United States)
+- Stephen Volz, Assistant Administrator, National Oceanic and Atmospheric Administration (NOAA) (United States)

 CEOS, GOOS and IEEE